ResearchMachine/master-degree-diploma-project-fractal-undeground-flow-modeling/README.md

 Company: Ufa State Aviation Technical University (link), Master Degree Diploma Project.
 Programming language: Maple 18.
 Year: 2018.
 Two approaches are considered for artificial examples: power-law approach, F^$\alpha$-approach.
 For the first case, the problem of determining new parameters is solved.
 For the second case, the model was deduced and physical consistency was shown.

-Models of one-dimensional undeground flow in media with fractal properties are investigated.
-The main purpose of this work is to investigate several approaches of includ-ing fractal properties of medium into the filtration models.
-The problems of finding the Hausdorff permeability parameter from the pres-sure value in the one-phase filtration models, that is derived in the view of the step function, are solved.
-Buckley-Leverett two-phase filtration models and capillary imbibition models are generalized with the usage of the power laws.
-Fractal differential calculus ap-proach showed significant difference between the solutions of boundary value prob-lems for stationary filtration models with and without fractal geometry.